siddharthvp/mwn/README.md

 title.getMainText(); // 'Articles for deletion'
 title.getNamespaceId(); // 4

-title = bot.title.newFromText('cateEogrY:living people'); // titles will be normalised!
+title = bot.title.newFromText('catEgorY:living people'); // titles will be normalised!
 title.toText(); // 'Category:Living people'
 ```

 The API of this class is based on that of [mw.Title](https://doc.wikimedia.org/mediawiki-core/master/js/#!/api/mw.Title) in the on-site JS interface.
-See [full list of methods](https://mwn.toolforge.org/docs/interfaces/mwntitle.html).
+See [full list of methods](https://mwn.toolforge.org/docs/api/interfaces/mwntitle.html).

 ### Working with wikitext